 I found a decently priced package of lobster mushrooms the other day, so decided to give them a try.
 Lobster mushrooms are not really mushrooms—they are a fungus that grows on other mushrooms (smart or rude?) that soften up quickly in warm water and have an amazing texture.
 If the cost wasn’t so high, I’d be using them more in chowders and stews but, for now, they are a fun ingredient to use every now and then.

-These lobster mushroom tempura rolls are coated in a light tempura batter and fried.
+This vegan lobster tempura roll is coated in a light tempura batter and fried.
 Creamy avocado and crunchy kimchi are rolled up with the mushrooms to create a unique and delicious sushi roll!

 for the sushi rice